 The album’s cover depicted an old commercial logo from Ti Frojta Motorverki cars in a shade of pink.
 Consequently the Bohemian car maker sued the band, giving them more attention from the press.
 The English court ordered Pink Frojt to use neither the name nor commercial logo of Ti Frojta Motorverki.

 Second album came out in 1976.
-It was another album full of experimentalism, but with longer tracks, sampled sounds and tape effects (which since then became a distinctive characteristic of Pink Frojt's style) and more elaborate instrumentation.
+It was another album full of experimentalism, but with longer tracks, sampled sounds and tape effects (a Carpentier idea which since then became a distinctive characteristic of Pink Frojt's style) and more elaborate instrumentation.
 This time no mentions to the band’s name or Frojt’s logo were made, and the album was an untitled album commonly known as Pink Frojt 2.
 In an act of provocation the cover (first of a long relationship with HipnoiZ) this time depicted a portrait of Bohemian psychoanalyst Sikmunt Frojt in the same shade of pink as their earlier Frojt logo.
 Commercial success still wasn’t achieved, although in the underground scene Pink Frojt was rather acclaimed and many music critics expressed a liking for the band.
 During this period the band performed without the Pink Frojt name and presented themselves as The Band With No Name.
 Also without a name the band released its first live album strangely called Saippuakivikauppias (early 1977).
 It was a highly experimentalist album and critics thought its weird name was a word without any meaning.
 In reality the name is the longest palindrome, meaning soap stone merchant in Finnish!

 During 1977 Sid Berold’s mental health deteriorated due to abusing hallucinogenic drugs.
 The recording of Pink Frojt’s third studio album was delayed due to Berold’s erratic behavior.
 Berold died November that year after jumping from a fourth floor window thinking he could fly.
 After the incident, no song of the first two records was ever sung in Pink Frojt’s concerts.
 Berold was considered irreplaceable.
 By this time the musical press considered Pink Frojt dead.